 During warm weather it is especially important to take precautions and practice safe food handling when preparing perishable foods such as meat, poultry, seafood and egg products.
 The warmer weather provides a perfect environment for bacteria and other pathogens in food to multiply rapidly and cause foodborne illness.

 National Nutrition Month® is a nutrition education and information campaign created annually in March by the Academy of Nutrition and Dietetics.
 The campaign focuses attention on the importance of making informed food choices and developing sound eating and physical activity habits.
 Registered Dietitian Day, also celebrated in March, increases awareness of registered dietitians as the indispensable providers of food and nutrition services and recognizes RDs for their commitment to helping people enjoy healthy lives.

 The 2017 National Nutrition Month theme is "Put Your Best Fork Forward" which serves as a reminder that each one of us holds the tool to make healthier food choices.
 Making small changes during National Nutrition Month and over time, helps improve health now and into the future.

 National School Breakfast Week

-National School Breakfast Week will take place March 6th – 10th, 2017; the annual celebration was launched in 1989 to raise awareness about the availability of the School Breakfast Program (SBP).
-The 2017 National School Breakfast Week theme, “Take the School Breakfast Challenge” encourages parents, students and school officials to start their morning with a healthy breakfast.
+National School Breakfast Week will take place March 4th – 8th, 2019; the annual celebration was launched in 1989 to raise awareness about the availability of the School Breakfast Program (SBP).
+The 2019 National School Breakfast Week theme, “Start Your Engines with School Breakfast” encourages parents, students and school officials to start their morning with a healthy breakfast.